 The Ferrari California is a sports car with 2+2 seating and a folding roof.
-Despite being Ferrari’s most affordable car, it’s exciting to drive with its 490hp V-8.
-It’s even comfortable enough to use daily.
-It competes with the Lamborghini Gallardo, Maserati GranTurismo, and the Porsche 911 cabriolet.
+Despite being Ferrari’s most affordable car, it’s exciting to drive with its 560hp V-8.
+It’s even comfortable enough to use on a daily basis.
+It competes with the Lamborghini Gallardo, Maserati GranTurismo, and the Porsche 911 Cabriolet.

 For those familiar with Ferraris, the combination of comfort and speed might not be a surprise, but for those new to the brand, the California strikes a remarkable compromise between the company's race-bred heritage and the demands of modern daily driving.
 At 490 horsepower, the California is still very, very quick--it gets to 60 mph in under four seconds, and carries on to a top speed of 194 mph.

 The California made its retail debut in 2008, at the time available with a 460-horsepower 4.3-liter V-8 engine and a seven-speed dual-clutch transmission.
 The California represented the first use of a number of technologies for Ferrari, including the seven-speed dual-clutch transmission, direct injection, a multi-link rear suspension, and, of course, the folding metal hardtop roof.

 The California carried forward from its 2008 arrival to 2012 largely unchanged.
 In the spring of 2012, Ferrari added the designation "30" to the California's name, indicating the 30 extra horsepower and 30 kilograms (66 pounds) lighter weight included in the updated California 30.
 The weight savings comes by way of more aluminum in the car's construction, while the extra power is enabled by revised exhaust manifolds and computer tuning.
 The result is a California that's a touch more precise and powerful, while retaining its overall relaxed demeanor.